Riverina Iris Farm was officially started in October 2013 and the first display beds for saleable iris were established in our paddock in March 2014.

 Lake Albert on the edge of Wagga Wagga NSW, Australia.

-Open days will be for from 14th October to 5th of November, 2017 with peak flowering time on the middle weekends (Saturday, Sunday, Tuesday, Wednesday and Thursday).
-We have aquired more early flowering varieties and a limited number will flowers earlier in October with the dwarfs.
+Open days will be for from 13th October to 4th of November, 2018 with peak flowering time on the middle weekends (Saturday, Sunday, Tuesday, Wednesday and Thursday).
+We have acquired more early flowering varieties and a limited number will flowers earlier in October with the dwarfs.
 Call for an appointment to view these 0432777142, (Open 10 am to 5 pm, 5 days each week.)

 We support local charities by providing morning teas by donation.
 In 2014 we raised $140 from the morning and afternoon teas which was divided between Relay for Life and Beyond Blue and in 2015 we raised almost $600 for the Riverina Rural Referral Hospital for two coffee machines purchased for the Emergency Department and ICU.
-In 2016 we raised $1200 and have purchased equipment for Cardiac rehab and a coffee machien for the main rehab ward.
+In 2016 we raised $1200 and have purchased equipment for Cardiac rehab and a coffee machine for the main rehab ward.
+In 2017 we raised $800 to be divided between the hospital and the Ambulance Service.
 Thank you to our customers for your generosity to these wonderful causes.

 I would love to show you around however I still work full time off-farm so other than on Open Garden days I can only show you around if you have made an appointment.
 Weekends are most convenient however I may be able to make some exceptions if you are travelling to Wagga for another reason, depending on my work schedule.